Things to See & Do

 And did I mention the Jet Boat tour of the Huon River?
 You'll find the office close to the 50 sign on the esplanade as you enter the town from the direction of Cygnet.

 If you head on towards HOBART from Huonville, you'll pass Willie Smith's Apple Shed and Apple Museum a few kilometres North of town.
 Home of the first organic cider to be brewed in the Huon, this multi-generational family business has pioneered the Mid Winter Fest; a riotous day in the darkest time of the year with a distinctly Heathen edge.
 Good fun!
 Willie Smith's also hosts live music on Friday Nights and has a great cafe.
 Frequently packed!
+An absolute must is a visit to Kate Hill Wines, taste their stunning wines and sparkling, masterfully created from the cool climate fruit of the area.

 A five minute drive from Huonville is the village of Ranelagh and the Huon Showgrounds.
 For those interested in food and local produce, each March, the Taste of the Huon takes place at the Showgrounds and showcases all the spectacular seasonal produce the Huon Valley has to offer.